matthewberger/matthewberger.github.io/teaching/aml/fall2024/assignments/pa1/index.md

 # Implementation Tips

 * [matplotlib is your well-documented friend](https://matplotlib.org/).
 Please feel free to modify any of the accompanying plotting code as you see fit, in order to clearly communicate your experimental results.
 * The code for this assignment utilizes closures.
-In particular, for certain closures, if you would like to access variables from outside of the scope, then you will need to use the `nonlocal` syntax in Python.
+In particular, for certain closures, if you would like to access variables from outside of the inner function, then you will need to use the `nonlocal` syntax in Python.
 * **JAX** has _most_ of the functionality of NumPy.
 Using JAX is as simple as replacing your `import numpy as np` code with `import jax.numpy as np`.
 The **big difference** between NumPy arrays, and JAX arrays, is that JAX arrays are **immutable**.
 That is, you cannot slice existing arrays to assign new values.
 This will be relevant for the SAGA implementation.
 In particular, I recommend representing the list of gradients not as a JAX array, but, as ... a list of gradients.
 Then, you can easily assign new data to items of the list.